mailgun/documentation/source/user_manual.rst

 **Spam Complaints Webhook**

-You can specify a webhook URL in the 'Webhooks' tab in the control panel.
+You can specify a webhook URL in the ``Webhooks`` tab in the Control Panel.
 When a user reports one of your emails as spam, Mailgun will invoke the webhook with the following parameters: